Businesses Forget. We Codify.

 P

-The 4P Scorecard is the structural foundation.
-The Playbook is what gets built on top of it.
+Process is the map; Procedures are the steps.
+The 5P Scorecard is the structural foundation, and the Playbook is what gets built on top of it.
 Full definition in the glossary →

 Engagement Timeline